University College London - PhD, Biochemical Engineering

 University College London and Rensselaer Polytechnic Institute - MEng with Study Abroad, Biochemical Engineering

-Dr. Matosevic’s research program focuses on developing translational tools to control and direct the therapeutic behavior of immune cells and their interaction with the tumor microenvironment by combining approaches in cell therapy, gene engineering, nanotechnology and biomaterials to (1) Improve immune cell behavior against resistant cells via genetic and molecular modulation of their function; (2) Develop new nanoparticles to act as powerful nucleic acid, protein and drug nanotherapeutics and delivery systems to target immune system function; (3) Engineer novel biomaterial-based cryopreservation solutions devoid of DMSO to remove toxicity and improve safety associated with the post-thaw presence of DMSO.
+Dr. Matosevic’s research program focuses on developing new immunotherapies for solid tumors using translational tools to reprogram the therapeutic behavior of natural killer cells and their interaction with the tumor microenvironment by combining approaches in cell therapy, gene engineering, immunology and immunoengineering to (1) Overcome immunometabolic suppression of natural killer cell function in the tumor microenvironment via molecular modulation of their function; (2) Enhance natural killer cell anti-tumor immunity by engineering synthetic genetic constructs that can effectively target solid tumors; (3) Engineer novel cryopreservation platforms devoid of DMSO to improve patient safety upon administration of adoptive natural killer cell therapies.

 Pasley, Shannon, Zylberberg, Claudia; Matosevic, Sandro.
 Natural killer-92 cells maintain cytotoxic activity after long-term cryopreservation in novel DMSO-free media.
 Immunology Letters (2017), 192:35-4.